Income tax: Tax avoidance

-Furthermore, there is an argument that when tax credits are given to bigger firms, there is an in-balance in the business ecosystem, which often leads to a crowding-out effect rather than a spillover effect Fazio et al. (2020).
-Some might dispute the argument by suggesting that when tax credits are granted to firms in general, there should be a higher amount given to smaller start-up firms compared to the bigger or incumbent firms to level the playing field.

-These few reasons explained above are why taxes on income should be imminently reduced or completely dissolved to encourage people to participate in entrepreneurial activity within regions.
-Evidence from the research done has shown the effectiveness of reducing income taxes and how it played a role in the entrepreneurial growth of the region and on a larger scale, how it helped with the economic growth of that region.
-The persistence of high-income tax both for the entrepreneur prior to starting a business and the workers employed after the business starts seems to be a major issue to the hindrance of entrepreneurial activity in a location.
-A possible solution to this problem will be to cut the marginal taxes on the income as suggested by Carrol et al. (2000).
-Although this is a potential solution it should be carried out with a grain of salt to ensure that there is an even playing field for both entrepreneurs and incumbent innovative businesses.

 Bracket creep

 Bracket creep is usually defined as the process by which inflation pushes wages and salaries into higher tax brackets, leading to fiscal drag.
 However, even if there is only one tax bracket, or one remains within the same tax bracket, there will still be bracket creep resulting in a higher proportion of income being paid in tax.
 That is, although the marginal tax rate remains unchanged with inflation, the average tax rate will increase.

 Most progressive tax systems are not adjusted for inflation.
 As wages and salaries rise in nominal terms under the influence of inflation they become more highly taxed, even though in real terms the value of the wages and salaries has not increased at all.
 The net effect is that in real terms taxes rise unless the tax rates or brackets are adjusted to compensate.

+Types of income

+Many types of income are subject to income tax, which is very variable.
+It all depends on the country and its tax laws.
+In general, countries impose taxes on income from wages, salaries, interest, dividends, and rental income.
+The most typical ones are wage and salary, which are almost always subject to taxation withheld by employers.
+Some one-time payments such as bonuses paid to employees are taxable.
+Dividends and interest (stocks or bonds) are usually also taxed.

+There is a very wide variation in the amount of taxation in different countries.
+For example, countries such as Singapore, Belgium and United Arab Emirates levy low income tax on interest and dividends, while countries such as Denmark, France and United States have very high income tax for this type of income.
+For profits that are earned by selling assets or a real estate (capital gains), the income tax varies between countries, and is different from for any other types of income.
+Rental income may also sometimes be subject to income tax, but many countries offer deductions or even exemptions for this type of income.